 Juniper Networks’ Marks are important to our brand identity and must be used properly.
 The Juniper Networks, Inc. Trademark Usage Guidelines (“Guidelines”) available here and incorporated below govern the use of all Juniper Networks trademarks, including wordmarks, service marks, logos, slogans, designs and trade dress (“Juniper Marks”).
 Without permission from Juniper Networks, third parties should not use Juniper’s Marks in any manner that suggests affiliation or association with Juniper Networks.
 If Juniper grants you permission to use a Mark, you may use the Mark(s) solely in accordance with these Guidelines.
 Juniper Networks reserves the right to revise these Guidelines from time to time, without notice.

 A list of commonly used Juniper Marks can be found above, and may change from time to time.
 The Marks are available for use upon approval by Juniper Networks.
-Any person or company interested in using the Marks must submit a request to use the Marks using the Juniper Networks Trademark Use Request email.
+Any person or company interested in using the Marks must submit a request to use the Marks emailing email@example.com.
 In some cases, a party may negotiate use of the Marks as part of a broader agreement or have already been granted certain rights to use the Marks.
-In these cases, the party may not need to submit the Usage Request Form.
-For questions or confirmation regarding such agreements, please email email@example.com.
+In these cases, the party may not need to submit a request.
+For questions or confirmation regarding such agreements, please email firstname.lastname@example.org.

 Requests will be approved or denied in the sole discretion of Juniper Networks.
-Notification of approval will only be valid upon receipt of an approval in writing (email or hard copy) from Juniper Networks.
+Notification of approval will only be valid upon execution of a Trademark Use Agreement by Juniper Networks.

-If approved, only the Marks listed on the approved Trademark Use Request Form may be used by a requester, and the Marks may be used only for the purpose stated in the approved Trademark Use Request Form.
+If approved, only the Marks listed on the approved Trademark Use Agreement may be used by a requester, and the Marks may be used only for the purpose and in the manner stated in the Trademark Use Agreement.
 Any other desired use requires a separate grant of permission.

 The Marks are intellectual property and therefore are considered assets of Juniper Networks.
 To ensure the Marks are neither diluted nor infringed, Juniper Networks reserves the right to require parties using Juniper Marks to resize, move, or remove the Marks for any reason whatsoever.
 In addition, any permitted use(s) of the Marks are conditioned on adherence to the applicable Juniper Guidelines and the following rules: